Travel Report Tanzania and Zanzibar (Dec 2018)

-Vaccinations: Coming from Germany there are no mandatory vaccinations – even no yellow fever.
-It is recommended however to have the standard vaccinations, see suggestions by the Ministry of Foreign Affair.
+Vaccinations: Coming from Germany are no vaccinations – even yellow fever not – prescribed.
+However, the standard vaccinations are recommended, see suggestions Foreign Office.

-Luggage: When traveling in Africa by light aircraft, you should pay attention to “soft” luggage (such as sports bags) and also to the weight restriction (which is often not taken very seriously).
-The photo equipment should definitely be taken on board, so pay attention to cabin luggage (!)
+Luggage: When traveling by small african aircraft, you should pay attention to “soft” luggage (i.e. sports bags) and the weight limit.
+The photo equipment should definitely be taken on board (!)

 Helpful: A small pocket knife and a strong flashlight with spare batteries are often very useful.
 The cell phone flashlight does it too, but often does not shine far enough.

-Clothing: We have outdoor clothing (onion principle) and for Zanzibar (similar to our Mauritius Trip) some swimwear and lighter cloths.
+Clothing: Outdoor clothing (onion principle) for Tanzania and for Zanzibar (similar to our Mauritius Trip) some swimwear and lighter cloths.
 Additionally a pair of hiking boots and a pair of solid sneakers.
-A total of 46kg of luggage, as much as allowed.
-Out if this 15kg the photo backpack only.

 Day 1: This time we travel via London, where we spent the first night.
 The night is short, since our connecting flight to Zurich is at 6am.

 Day 2: On time on board everything looks perfect, until an African woman remembers that she put her passport in the checked suitcase.